Kensington Society (women's discussion group): History

 On 28 April 1866, society members Barbara Bodichon, Emily Davies and Jessie Boucherett drafted a petition for the enfranchisement of, "all householders, without distinction of sex, who possess such property or rental qualifications as your Honorable House may determine."
 This petition was the first of its kind, but cleverly and specifically excluded married women, whose enfranchised husbands held their property and held the power to stifle the document.
 The Kensington Society relied on social networks to obtain 1,499 signatures.
 The Society petitioned Henry Fawcett and John Stuart Mill, Parliament members who favored universal suffrage.
 Mill added an amendment giving women equal political rights to the Reform Bill in 1866 and, with Fawcett, presented it to Parliament.
 The legislature defeated the amendment with a 196 to 73 vote, but the Kensington Society persisted.

 Following this defeat, the society decided to try new tactics.
 On 5 July 1867, it was renamed the London National Society for Women's Suffrage and formed a loose federation with a similar group based in Manchester and Edinburgh called the National Society for Women's Suffrage (NSWS).
-Eventually, 17 similar organizations allied and became the National Union of Women's Suffrage Societies (NUWSS) and were key to the ultimate success of the women's suffrage movement.
+Eventually, 17 similar organisations allied and became the National Union of Women's Suffrage Societies (NUWSS) and were key to the ultimate success of the women's suffrage movement.

 The Kensington Society facilitated discussion between progressive and driven women of 19th century London.
-Their discussion and political actions served as the foundation for women's suffrage movements and catalyzed political action.
+Their discussion and political actions served as the foundation for women's suffrage movements and catalysed political action.
 Several of its members continued advocating change to and beyond the point where English women exercised the right to vote.
 Though only officially active from 1865 to 1868, the Kensington Society served a crucial role in the establishment of women's suffrage in the United Kingdom.